Base URL

 Visualizing the Generated Knowledge Graph

-If you set the cypher_query parameter when calling the POST api/graph/data/ endpoint to TRUE, the Unize API will return the Cypher generated from processing your text.
+If you set the cypher_query parameter to True when calling the POST /v1/storage/export/ endpoint, Unize API will return the Cypher Query generated from processing your text.
 One way to visualize the graph is by using Neo4j’s AuraDB service.
-Copy the Cypher and paste it into your AuraDB instance to visualize the graph.
+Copy the Cypher Query and paste it into your AuraDB instance to visualize the graph.

 If you don’t have a Neo4j AuraDB instance, you can create one by following the steps outlined on the Neo4j AuraDB page.